System Restore with AOMEI Backupper

-In our daily life and work, our systems may crash due to virus attacks, hard disk corruption, etc. If your system crashes, restoring system from a system backup is a better solution rather than reinstalling the OS.
+In our daily life and work, our systems may crash due to virus attacks, hard disk corruption, etc. If your system crashes, restoring the system from a system backup is a better solution rather than reinstalling the OS.

 Before restoration, there are some things you need to know.

 AOMEI Backupper system restore is based on AOMEI Backupper system backup.
-That is to say, you should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or system on another computer).
+You should already have at least one system image made by AOMEI Backupper (whatever the source system is, the current crashed one or a system on another computer).
 Even if you have several Windows backup points, it won't work.
-AOMEI Backupper does not recognize OS image made by Windows or other softwares.
+AOMEI Backupper does not recognize OS images made by Windows or other software.

 If you haven't created a system backup with AOMEI Backupper, you can create one based on another working system.
-However, after restoration, the system of the recovered computer will be the same as the system you just backed up, not the crashed one.
-You can choose this way if you don't mind.
+However, after restoration, the system of the recovered computer will be a copy of the system you just backed up, not the crashed one.
+You can choose this method if viable.

 2. Select a backup image and click the Next button to recover your system to the point in time the backup was taken.

 3. Choose to restore the entire image or part and click Next.